⇦ BACK to PUBLIC MEDIA CONTENT FUND

 CAN MY PROGRAM BE DISTRIBUTED IN OTHER AREAS BESIDE PUBLIC TELEVISION?

 All programs must be broadcast on public television and/or its platforms within the U.S and its territories.
-These programs will not be eligible for broadcast to any other network, television station or cable channel within the U.S. Filmmakers looking to secure broadcasts on foreign television and/or platforms must receive prior approval from LPB.
-If your project is selected for funding, you will be required to grant certain rights to LPB, including exclusive domestic public television distribution rights (usually six public television releases over four years.
+LPB will require the grant of certain rights in consideration of its financial support.
+The rights granted to LPB shall be exclusive in the LPB Territory (the United States, its territories, possessions, embassies and military bases) during the LPB License Term (usually six (6) public television releases over four (4) years) and shall include the grant of exclusive domestic public television distribution rights.
+Filmmakers looking to secure broadcasts on foreign television and/or platforms must receive prior approval from LPB.
 After these rights expire, they revert back to the copyright owner and will be free to explore distribution in all markets.

 ON THE “BUDGET SUMMARY FORM,” WHAT IS THE DIFFERENCE BETWEEN “AMOUNT TO RAISE” AND “EXPECTED INCOME”?

-“Amount to Raise” is the total amount of funding that still needs to be raised for the overall project.
+The Budget should contain a funding summary and must clearly indicate whether each source of funding is confirmed/committed or “pending/projected.”
+The “Amount to Raise” is the total amount of funding that still needs to be raised for the overall project.
 The “Amount to Raise” can be calculated by subtracting the “Income to Date” from the “Total Project Cost.”
-“Expected Income” is the total amount of funding that is anticipated from other pending grants, but have not been awarded yet.
+“Expected Income” is the total amount of funding that is anticipated from other pending grants, but has not been awarded yet.

 CAN LPB TAKE A LOOK AT MY BUDGET TO LET ME KNOW IF IT IS SATISFACTORY?

 LPB cannot review or comment on proposal budgets prior to the deadline.
 We suggest getting feedback from other filmmakers or mentors.
-We also recommend reading Robert Bahar’s article on documentary budgeting before you create your budget, www.documentary.org.
+We also recommend reading Robert Bahar’s article on documentary budgeting before you create your budget.